Maithil Brahmin Bhoj: Description

+Maithil Brahmins Bhoj at Chaudhary Tol in Basuki Bihari North village on a occasion of Maithil Upanayan.

 The Maithil Brahmins Bhoj has traditional meal featuring a variety of vegetables.
 The dishes of the community meal are cooked and prepared by the villagers themselves.
 The meals are prepared in abundance in which seasonal vegetables, fruits, sweets, curd, papad, and many other items are often included.
 These all items may be not possible to eat all at once.
 In the Mithila region, curd and sweets are considered mandatory items of the food to have in every community meal.
 According to the tradition in Mithila, Brahmins are first invited in the morning for taking part in the Brahmin Bhoj in the same day evening time or early night.
 The elderly Brahmins bring a lota (tumbler) from their home to drink water in the Bhoj.
 After the invited Brahmins reach at the courtyard of the organiser, they are arranged to sit in different rows on the ground of the courtyard.
 Then they are given a leaf plate to each individuals.
 After this, the leaf plate is cleaned by sprinkling water on it and serving of different types of dishes begins in the feast.
 Everything is served one by one.
 Then everyone starts eating together.